General instructions for autumn planting bulbs

 Bluebells are essentially woodland bulbs and are ideal for growing beneath deciduous trees where they enjoy partial shade and woodsy soil.
 Select a spot that is well-drained but not too dry.
 They even grow among evergreens where trees are not too dense and love the acid soil built up over the years by cones and needles.
 Spanish Bluebells take full sun too (English Bluebells are less tolerant).
 Drifts of Bluebells are beautiful among ferns and azaleas.
 They need little fertilization but will benefit from a mixture of decayed manure and leaf-mould in the autumn every other year.
 Plant 10cm deep, 12cm apart.

 In the wild Snowflakes are found in damp meadows and on river banks.
 They are a good choice for a spot where the soil is less than perfectly drained, especially on the edge of pond or stream.
-It will, however, grow in any good garden soil in sun or light shade but is rarely good in hot dry places.
+It will, however, grow in any good garden soil in sun or light shade but is rarely succesful in hot dry places.
 A mulching of compost or decayed manure in autumn every other year will bring more and better flowers.
 Lift and divide the bulbs in autumn when they become too crowded and more leaves than blooms are produced.
 Plant 12cm deep, 15cm apart.

 Muscari (Grape Hyacinths)

 While they like sun, Grape Hyacinths thrive in almost any kind of open situation and in any kind of soil.
 Lifting and replanting in the autumn is necessary only if plantings become too crowded but usually they can be left alone for many years.
 An edge of Muscari lends a finishing touch to a border of mid-season Tulips and they make a fine spring association with white and yellow Daffodils.
 Don’t be alarmed when your Muscari form clumps of foliage in the autumn.
 Plant 8cm deep, 10cm apart.